 Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2019 (Continued)

-All reported capital assets, except for construction in progress, are depreciated.
+All reported capital assets are depreciated.
 Improvements to capital assets are depreciated over the remaining useful life of the related capital assets.
 Depreciation is computed using the straight-line method over the following useful lives: